-Employees who do not have regular working hours will have the ability to request a more stable contract after 26 weeks continuous service.
-Individuals will be able to request a more fixed working pattern with a guaranteed number of hours.
+Employees who do not have regular working hours have the right to request a more stable contract after 26 weeks continuous service.
+Individuals can request a more fixed working pattern with a guaranteed number of hours.

-There will be a ban on Employers taking tips from Employees.
-Many of the workers especially in the Hospitality sector earn the national minimum wage, this will provide them with an additional financial benefit.
-The consumers will also be reassured that their reward has gone to the staff as intended.
+Employers taking tips from Employees is banned.
+Many workers especially in the Hospitality sector earn the national minimum wage, this provides them with an additional financial benefit.
+The consumers are reassured that their reward has gone to the staff as intended.

-The threshold required to set up Information and Consultation arrangements will be lowered from 10% to 2% of Employees.
-The 15 Employee minimum threshold for initiation of proceedings will remain in place.
+The threshold required to set up Information and Consultation arrangements has lowered from 10% to 2% of Employees.
+The 15 Employee minimum threshold for initiation of proceedings remains in place.

 Employment status has always been a complicating matter to understand.
 When determining someone’s status there are several tests that were used.
 The government has agreed that with the new and emerging work arrangements a new framework needs to be developed to assist individuals and Employers with determining their status.
 Matthew Taylor recommends that the tests that determine whether someone is self-employed or has worker rights should place more emphasis on control and less on the notional right – rarely in practice exercised – to send a substitute.